d3plus/d3plus-website/_examples/d3plus-hierarchy/getting-started/index.md

 ---
-title: Getting Started
+title: Simple Tree Map
 width: 990
 height: 400
+time: 1504201076080
+date: August 31, 2017
 ---

-# Getting Started
+# Simple Tree Map

-Creating a tree map using D3plus is super simple.
+Creating a tree map using d3plus is super simple.
 Given an array of data objects that looks something like this:

 ```js
 var data = [